-Given 1990's Victorian and South Australian amalgamations and the recent Queensland amalgamations (157 councils reduced to about 79), the Northern

-Territory council reductions from 63 to 8, and the current Western Australia moves in the direction of amalgamations it is apparent that the amalgamation of councils process is largely completed in a national sense, with the possible exception of New South Wales.
-I believe that institutional recognition would be of marginal benefit at best and of no benefit in Clarence Valley given the forced 2004 amalgamations.
+Given 1990's Victorian and South Australian amalgamations and the recent Queensland amalgamations (157 councils reduced to about 79), the Northern Territory council reductions from 63 to 8, and the current Western Australia moves in the direction of amalgamations it is apparent that the amalgamation of councils process is largely completed in a national sense, with the possible exception of New South Wales which has the unfortunate reputation of being the 'slowest fleet in the convoy'.
+Thus I believe that institutional recognition would be of marginal benefit at best and of no benefit in Clarence Valley given the forced 2004 amalgamations.